-Raymond School District students are not permitted to smoke or possess tobacco products in the building on the school grounds or on school buses.
+Raymond School District students are not permitted to smoke or possess tobacco products in the building on the school grounds or on school buses per Chapter 338.
 Any student bringing tobacco products into school will have them confiscated.
 In addition, smoking is PROHIBITED from any town fields.
-Smoking at school or on school grounds or on buses will result in progressive disciplinary consequences for each offense.
+Smoking at school or on school grounds or on buses will result in disciplinary consequences.